 7. Anything That Has Been In Or Around Your Butt

-This includes condoms, sex toys, fingers, penises, toilet paper, etc. When fecal bacteria from your anus climbs into your vag, the pH levels become severely imbalanced, which could easily lead to a urinary tract infection (UTI).
-No matter what it is, if it's been in your butt, thoroughly wash it before you put it in your vag.
-Also, we can never be reminded of this enough: wipe front to back when on you're on the toilet bowl.
+This includes condoms, sex toys, fingers, penises, toilet paper, etc. When fecal bacteria from your anus climbs into your vagina, it could easily lead to a urinary tract infection (UTI).
+No matter what it is, if it's been in your butt, thoroughly wash it before you put it in or around other intimate areas.

 8. An Electric Toothbrush

-Women have been known to use these vaginally for their vibrating pleasure.
-But while they might do the trick just fine on your clitoris (you know, if you're running super low on options), don't explore what it's like to use an electric toothbrush internally.
-Electric toothbrushes are household products that weren't made to be inside your vag, and with all the bacteria from your dirty mouth living on them, they could easily cause irritation or, worse, fissures and infections in or on your vag.
+People have been known to use these for their vibrating pleasure.
+But while they might do the trick on your clitoris (you know, if you're running super low on options), don't explore what it's like to use an electric toothbrush internally.
+Electric toothbrushes are household products that weren't made to be inside you, and with all the bacteria from your dirty mouth living on them, they could easily cause irritation or, worse, fissures and infections in or on your vulva or vagina.

 9. Oil-Based Lubricants